mspnp/aks-secure-baseline/09-aks-cluster.md

    #az deployment group create -g rg-bu0001a0005 -f cluster-stamp.v2.json -p "@azuredeploy.parameters.prod.json"
    ```

-## Import the wildcard certificate for the AKS Ingress Controller to Azure Key Vault
+## Import the wildcard certificate for the AKS ingress controller to Azure Key Vault

 Once web traffic hits Azure Application Gateway, public-facing TLS is terminated.
 This supports WAF inspection rules and other request manipulation features of Azure Application Gateway.
 The next hop for this traffic is to the internal layer 4 load balancer and then to the in-cluster ingress controller.
 Starting at Application Gateway, all subsequent network hops are done via your private virtual network and, no longer traversing any public networks.
 That said, we still desire to provide TLS as an added layer of protection when traversing between Azure Application Gateway and our ingress controller.
 That'll bring TLS encryption _into_ your cluster from Application Gateway.
-We'll address pod-to-pod encryption later.

 ### Steps